shopping Wild yam root - two varieties

 What does wild yam root do?

-People most commonly use wild yam as a "natural alterative" to estrogen therapy to help symptoms of menopause, infertility, menstrual problems, and many other conditions, but there is no good scientific evidence to support these uses.
+People most commonly use dried wild yam root as a "natural alternative" to estrogen therapy to help symptoms of menopause, infertility, menstrual problems, and many other conditions, but there is no good scientific evidence to support these uses.

 Wild yam root benefits